ssbgp/data-tools/README.md

 The `basic-data` tool computes various statistical metrics for multiple sets of data.
 A *dataset* corresponds to a directory containing multiple data files (`.basic.csv`) output from the simulator.
 A data file is called a *data unit*.
 Each data unit contains multiple data samples, obtained from multiple simulations with the same inputs, but different seeds for generating the message delays.

-###### Inputs
+#### Inputs

 The tool takes a configuration file specifying the datasets to compute metrics for.
 The configuration file is a JSON formatted file containing a single object.
 Each key/value pair on this object specifies one dataset, where the value is the path to the directory containing the data files, and the key is a label to identify that dataset.
-Here is an example of a configuration file specifying two different datasets,
+Here is an example of a configuration file specifying two different datasets.

     {
         "BGP - Peer+ 0.25%": "/path/to/bgp/peer+/0.25%",
         "SS-BGP - Siblings": "/path/to/ss-bgp/siblings"
     }

-###### Outputs
+#### Outputs

 For each dataset specified in the configuration file, the tool computes all of the following metrics.